Romney: Economy continues to struggle under Obama

-WASHINGTON (Reuters) - Republican presidential candidate Mitt Romney said an encouraging unemployment report on Friday demonstrates that the economy continues to struggle under President Barack Obama, his rival in the November 6 election.
+WASHINGTON, Oct 5 (Reuters) - Republican presidential candidate Mitt Romney said an encouraging unemployment report on Friday demonstrates that the economy continues to struggle under President Barack Obama, his rival in the Nov.
+6 election.

 “This is not what a real recovery looks like,” Romney said in a prepared statement.
 “Under President Obama, we’ll get another four years like the last four years.
 If I‘m elected, we will have a real recovery with pro-growth policies that will create 12 million new jobs and rising incomes for everyone.”